HubSpot vs Freshsales for Small Business 2026: Which CRM Actually Delivers ROI?

 | Enterprise (Sales Hub) | ~$150/user/month | Advanced permissions, custom objects |

-Here's the deal — those prices look manageable until you realize HubSpot really wants you bundling Hubs.
-If you want the full marketing + sales experience, you're looking at the bundled "Customer Platform," which starts at significantly higher monthly totals.
-A 5-person sales team on Professional is already at $500/month just for Sales Hub.
-That's real money for a small business, and it adds up shockingly fast once you start adding other Hubs to the mix.
+Here's the thing — those prices seem reasonable until you realize HubSpot really wants you bundling Hubs together.
+Want the full marketing plus sales combo?
+You're looking at the bundled "Customer Platform," which starts at significantly higher monthly costs.
+A 5-person sales team on Professional already costs $500/month just for Sales Hub.
+That adds up shockingly fast once you layer in other Hubs, and suddenly you're having second thoughts about that upgrade.

 Best For